 10. Osaka, Japan

 China’s second-largest municipality has almost as many residents as the entire country of Australia.
-And it’s population has not only been rising at a steady clip since 1975; it’s projected to keep on rising all the way through 2035, according to the UN World Urbanization Prospects report.
+And the population has not only been rising at a steady clip since 1975; it’s projected to keep on rising all the way through 2035, according to the UN World Urbanization Prospects report.
 One of the serious downsides to such a large population in an urban area: Beijing has some of the worst air for breathing, thanks to nearby polluting coal plants and to car traffic—measuring 52 microns per cubic meter, as reported by Reuters.
 Unfortunately, it’s also one of 11 major cities that are running out of water.

 5. Mexico City, Mexico

-An economic powerhouse (it’s ranked 18th in the world for “strong economic clout,” according to WorldsCapitalCities.com), Mexico City is also one of the most populous and densest in the world.
-In fact, 20 percent of the entire population of Mexico lives in Mexico City, writes World Population Review.
-Unsurprisingly, surges in growth—an almost 3 percent hike since 2018—have meant that the city has had a hard time keeping up with necessary services for its residents, like housing, but there is hope on that front.
+An economic powerhouse, Mexico City is also one of the most populous and densest in the world.
+In fact, 20 percent of the entire population of Mexico lives in Mexico City.
+Surges in growth have meant that the city has had a hard time keeping up with necessary services for its residents, like housing, but there is hope on that front.
 The population only grew by 0.5 percent from 2019 to 2020.

 4. Sao Paulo, Brazil

 The most populous city in the Americas, with over 11 million people living in the city itself, is a sophisticated, ethnically diverse world cultural center that is also, oddly, according to Forbes, home to 26 billionaires.
-It’s also a city of immigrants—”81% of students said they were descendants of foreign immigrants,” writes World Population Review of a recent survey by the University of Sao Paulo.
-Although the metropolitan area continues to grow—it’s projected to reach 23 million by 2030.
+It’s also a city of immigrants—”81 percent of students said they were descendants of foreign immigrants,” writes World Population Review of a recent survey by the University of Sao Paulo.
+This metropolitan area is projected to reach 23 million by 2030.
 If you’re feeling a bit claustrophobic just reading those numbers, we’d like to suggest these small American towns that’ll pay you to move there.

 3. Shanghai, China